How To Bring Emotional Intelligence To Any Situation

 - how we feel about our desired end result determines which information we regard as relevant

 - how we feel about our decision will determine how much ‘discretionary effort’ we put into making it work.

-We can use the Goleman/Boyatzis Emotional Competence Inventory’s ‘four-quadrant’ model of emotional intelligence as a guide for bringing emotional intelligence to bear on any problem.
+We can use the Goleman/Boyatzis Emotional and Social Competence Inventory’s ‘four-quadrant’ model of emotional intelligence as a guide for bringing emotional intelligence to bear on any problem.
 You can use it for yourself, or as a coaching model with others.

 The model is very simple – it divides emotional intelligence along the axes of ‘self and other’ and ‘awareness and action’ to arrive at four quadrants: Self-Awareness, Self-Management, Social Awareness (understanding other people’s emotions) and Relationship Management (being able to handle and inspire emotions in others).
 We can ask questions to find out what is going on in each quadrant: